xiuhechong/xiuhechong/README.md

-- 👋 Hi, I’m @xiuhechong, but you can call me Julia
+- 👋 Hello, I’m @xiuhechong, but you can call me Julia
 - 👀 I’m interested in learnig more about data science
 - 🌱 I’m currently study Biomedial Sciences at univerity